mscwu/udacity_behavioral_cloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA model.
+I thought this model might be appropriate because it was a proven model used by NVIDIA and the implementation was very simple.
+The model size was also small which took about 1 min to train on a GTX 1060 6GB GPU.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.